PyO3/maturin/guide/src/migration.md

 ### macOS deployment target version defaults what `rustc` supports

-If you don't set the `MACOSX_DEPLOYMENT_TARGET` environment variable, maturin 0.14 will use the default target version quired from `rustc`, this may cause build issue for projects that depend on C/C++ code, usually you can fix it by setting a correct `MACOSX_DEPLOYMENT_TARGET`, for example
+If you don't set the `MACOSX_DEPLOYMENT_TARGET` environment variable, maturin 0.14 will use the default target version acquired from `rustc`, this may cause build issue for projects that depend on C/C++ code, usually you can fix it by setting a correct `MACOSX_DEPLOYMENT_TARGET`, for example